nicolasbose/SWAN_ensemble_wave_forecast/README.md

 - The Jupyter lab python scripts help to generate input for the SWAN runs, they create all the 31 scenarios (30 members plus one control).

+- To learn more access the pdf named Ensemble_wave_test.

 ![hs_ww3](https://user-images.githubusercontent.com/51712154/168601884-31192151-ae66-41f9-95ee-482737588eec.png)